1985, 1990, 1995, 2000, 2005, 2010, and 2015

 Assembly has always been at the heart of Potomac.
 We came together as an entire School to share, perform, listen, learn, and celebrate.
 These gatherings were incomparable opportunities for us to gain confidence because they provided a supportive audience and an environment where we felt safe enough to step up and take risks.
 They gave us the freedom to stretch ourselves, to try things out and see what we could accomplish.
 Assemblies also taught us to appreciate the contributions and viewpoints of others.
 They were (and still are today!) a perfect reflection of the commitment to excellence and the generosity of spirit that fuel the power of Potomac.

-We will announce the winners of two important awards at the Reunion Breakfast on (April 29):
+We will announce the winners of two important awards at the Reunion lunch on Sunday, May 4:

 - The Alumni Governing Council Award is presented to the Reunion Class achieving the highest participation in the Potomac Fund by Reunion Weekend.